cloudify-cosmo/docs.getcloudify.org/content/manager/high-availability-clusters.md

 ### Finding the Active Cloudify Manager

 To find the active manager in a Cloudify Manager cluster, you can either:
 - From the CLI: run `cfy cluster nodes list`.
-The active manager has the 'True' value in the 'master' column.
+The active manager has the 'leader' value in the 'state' column.
 - If you have the REST API credentials, get the status of each manager in the cluster.
 The active manager returns a 200 response, and all other managers return a 400 response.

 {{< gsHighlight  bash  >}}